haganjam/Rworkshops/03-causal-inference/01-causal-inference-dagitty-and-R.md

 interpret the coefficients obtained from any given statistical model given the DAG.

-Finally, we will analyse an example dataset of seaweed fly super-cooling points.
+Finally, we will analyse an example dataset of seaweed fly supercooling points.

 ### 1. Building DAGs using dagitty